 Before the invention of the Weber Q-series of grills, portable grilling meant taking all of your supplies to your destination.
 You would find people taking full-size propane models to tailgating parties in the back of their truck.

-Going to a park for grilling meant using the free grates that were often covered in corrosion.
+Going to a park for grilling meant using the free grates often covered in corrosion.
 You would need to thoroughly clean the equipment to ensure your food was safe to eat.

 All of that changed with this series of grills from Weber.
-The first designs came in early 2004 through a collaboration between Bob Demars, who was the CEO of Original Ideas at the time, and Jim Stephen, who led Weber-Stephen Products.
-It took two years to create the perfect burner systems, cooking grates, and lightweight components.
+The first designs came in early 2004 through a collaboration between Bob Demars, the CEO of Original Ideas at the time, and Jim Stephen, who led Weber-Stephen Products.